-Generation X ups its media consumption game Bookmark has been added
+Generation X ups its media consumption game has been saved

 Generation X ups its media consumption game